 8. Stockbridge Market

 Every Sunday from 10am to 5pm you can venture to Stockbridge for the farmer’s market not to miss!
 It has over 40 traders selling their wares from salmon and chocolate to beer and crafts.
 There are many small independent shops and bars in Stockbridge to have a look in afterwards too.

 Cramond (pictured at the top of this post) is in the north of Edinburgh and the beach is the perfect place for a stroll or a cycle.
 There’s also a couple of places nearby to either enjoy a beer or a coffee.
 When the tide is low you’re also able to walk over the causeway to the island.
 Be sure to check the tide timings so you don’t get stuck on the island though!

 10. Edinburgh Festival Fringe

 What’s not to love about the world’s largest arts festival?
 The month of August brings the biggest acts to Edinburgh and shows feature in over 300 venues in the city.
 There is a complete mixture of shows with plenty of free shows on offer too.
+The Fringe definitely should be making every free Edinburgh activities list.
 If you’re looking to visit then here’s the best way to enjoy the Festival Fringe on the cheap.

 11. St Giles Cathedral